 Since New Jersey is a major trucking corridor and several high-profile traffic accidents have occurred here — including one that resulted in the near-death of actor Tracy Morgan — knowing who may be at fault when hit by a semi truck in New Jersey can be a critical piece of information.

-To help you understand how a New Jersey trucking accident lawyer may approach the issue, consider the following information.
+To help you understand how a New Jersey truck accident lawyer may approach the issue, consider the following information.

 Trucking Employees vs. Contractors